 15-55; Heb 9-26; Jm 1-15; 1Jn 3-4,8; 1Jn 5-16).
 Everyone is guilty of shedding

-the blood of Christ, just as we are guilty of the sin of Adam, that of acting against
+the blood of Christ, just as we are guilty of the sin of Adam, acting against

-a nightmare; people who walk in sin are living a nightmare.
+a nightmare, and people who walk in sin are living a nightmare.
 Although many

-sinners seem happy, yet after this life, once they realize they are still
+sinners seem happy, yet after they die and once they realize they are still

 alive, they will discover the place of the dead.
 They will look back on their lives in the

-flesh and realize that it led them to hell, and they will then realize that it
+flesh and realize that their sin led them to this awful place, and they will

-would be better for them had then not been born.
+wish they had never been born.
 If we want a proper understanding on

-our rebellion against God, just look to the cross and then to the consequences
+our rebellion against God, we only need look to the cross and its consequences

 (241h) Kingdom of God >>